 - Mandatory Overtime: T-Mobile follows mandatory overtime laws by considering employee preferences and maintaining a work-life balance.

-- Additional Hours: They ask employees to work additional hours but being a good work-balance company they provide compensation to them.
+- Additional Hours: They ask employees to work additional hours, but being a good work-life balance company, they provide compensation to them.
+A lawsuit filed in 2019 for unpaid overtime was settled

 - Employee Qualification: Employees who qualify for overtime pay are compensated for the extra hours worked.